MinjuKang727/MinjuKang727/README.md

-# 호기심 많은 개발자 강민주입니다! 🐱‍🏍
+# I'm Super Junior! 🐱‍🏍
-  > 백엔드 개발자가 되기 위해 오늘도 열심히 공부중입니다.
+  > This is Minju-Kang's GitHub, who wants to be Super Junior.

 <br>